prabhat143/devops/LayersOfAbstraction.md

 # devops

-Deployemnt manages replicaset
+Deployemnt manages replicaset <br>
-replicaset manages pod
+replicaset manages pod <br>
-pod is an abstraction of containers.
+pod is an abstraction of containers. <br>

 Everything below the deplyment is handled by kubernetes